Mensur

 The study of family memory, noble traditions, aristocratic identity, documentary traces and the historical reconstruction of European lineages.

 III.
-Jewish Aristocratic Memory
+Aristocratic Memory

 IV.
 Germanic–Alpine